vibha1019/vibha_mandayam/_posts/2025-01-11-student_panel_reflection.md

 ---

 This panel taught me valuable lessons about computer science, college, and career opportunities.
-I’m excited to implement these insights into my journey!
+I'm glad Girls in CS was able to help organize it.